Dr Christina Palmer, Clinical Psychologist & Clinical Director

 Specialisms: Psychological assessment and formulation, trauma, mood and anxiety problems, severe and enduring mental health.

 I have over 15 years of experience working with mental health within the NHS.
-I currently work in Urgent Care in a more consultation role, and have previously worked in a number of settings including adult secondary care, early intervention services and forensic acute care.
+Currently, I work privately and in the NHS, in a consultancy role.
+I have experience of working in a wide range of settings including private mental health services, adult secondary care, early intervention services and forensic acute care.
+This means that I have experience working with various issues and problems ranging from common mental health problems like anxiety and depression to complex trauma / PTSD and severe and enduring mental health problems.

 I draw from a number of psychological models to inform my practice including Compassionate Focused Therapy (CFT), Acceptance and Commitment Therapy (ACT), Cognitive-Behavioural Therapy (CBT), Cognitive Analytic Therapy (CAT) and Schema Focused Therapy (SFT).
 I offer specialist assessment, short and longer term therapy.

 From a compassionate and curious stance, I will work alongside you to explore what may feel challenging or confusing from your past and present in order to develop a shared understanding of what is impacting on you now.
-From this place of deeper understanding you can start to move towards what is important to you
+From this place of deeper understanding you can start to move towards the things that are important to you.